-- ❖ A child who is under age twenty-one or a disabled child of any age. - A child who has lived with the resident and provided care for the resident for at last two years thereby avoiding institutionalization of the prospective resident. - A sibling who has equity interest in the home and lived with the resident for one year, and provided care for the resident.
+- A spouse - A child who is under age twenty-one or a disabled child of any age. - A child who has lived with the resident and provided care for the resident for at last two years thereby avoiding institutionalization of the prospective resident. - A sibling who has equity interest in the home and lived with the resident prior to institution for one year, and provided care for the resident.